Bartvds/demo-travis-gh-pages/README.md

 It is safe when your build is configured correctly and doesn't print your *decrypted* secret information to pubic logs on Travis, in the Git commit message or anywhere else.

-Having the *encrypted* value in public repositories is safe because the public/private-key encryption: only in a Travis build of this specific repository will the variables be readable for the running code.
+Having the *encrypted* values in public repositories is safe because the public/private-key encryption: only in a Travis build of this specific repository will the variables be readable for the running code.

 Make sure you read the safety-section further in this guide for the details.